-

 What is the typical investment period for a venture capital fund in the jurisdiction?

-Venture capital funds typically have a limited lifespan of 7 to 10 years.
-In the German market, Evergreen structures represent a rare exception.
-Given that most portfolio companies require at least 4 to 5 years – often longer – to achieve the scale necessary to attract a strategic buyer or generate a meaningful return, venture capital funds generally focus on building their core portfolio within the first 3 to 4 years following the fund’s inception.
+Venture capital funds typically have a limited lifespan of 7 to 12 years, with evergreen structures remaining a rare exception in the German market.
+As most portfolio companies require at least 4 to 5 years – often longer – to achieve the scale necessary to attract a strategic buyer or generate a meaningful return, venture capital funds generally focus on building their core portfolio within the first 3 to 4 years following the fund’s inception.
 Accordingly, the active investment period of a venture capital fund usually spans 3 to 6 years.

 -